 Dividends on the Corporation's common stock are payable when, as and if declared by the Board of Directors of the Corporation, out of funds legally available therefore.
 The Corporation declared a cash dividend of \$0.20 and \$0.64 per common share to all stockholders for a total payment of \$9.3 million and \$29.8 million during the years ended December 31, 2008 and 2007, respectively.
+The annualized dividend yield for the year ended December 31, 2008 and 2007, respectively.
 The annualized dividend yield for the year ended December 31, 2008 and 2007 was 1.6% and 7.4%, respectively.
 In light of the continuing challenging general economic conditions in Puerto Rico and the global capital markets, the Board of Directors of the Corporation voted during August 2008 to discontinue the payment of the quarterly cash dividend on the Corporation's common stock to strengthen the institution's core capital position.
 The Corporation may use a portion of the funds previously paid as dividends to reduce its outstanding debt.
-The Corporation's decision is part of the significant actions it has proactively taken in order to face the on-going challenges presented by the Puerto Rico economy, which among others, include: selling the merchant business to an unrelated third party; maintaining an on-going strict control on operating expenses; an efficiency plan driven to lower its current efficiency ratio; and merging its mortgage banking and commercial banking subsidiaries.
+The Corporation's decision is part of the significant actions it has proactively taken in order to face the ongoing challenges presented by the Puerto Rico economy, which among others, include: selling the merchant business to an unrelated third party; maintaining an on-going strict control on operating expenses; an efficiency plan driven to lower its current efficiency ratio; and merging its mortgage banking and commercial banking subsidiaries.
 While each of the Corporation and its banking subsidiary remain above well capitalized ratios, this prudent measure will preserve and continue to reinforce the Corporation's capital position.